borntofrappe/borntofrappe/src/blog/algorithms-at-freecodecamp/implement-bubble-sort.md

 ## Loops

-The iteration explained above is implemented with two for loops, one nested in the other.
+One possible way to implement the algorithm is with two `for` loops, one nested in the other.

 With the first loop consider all the elements to gradually push the maximum value to the end of the collection.